 However, you must meet your AHP before you can start to submit medical expenses to MediShare.
 Once you meet your AHP, Medishare will cover 100% of your eligible medical bills.

 MediShare offers a “co-share” option, similar to co-insurance.
 Under a co-share plan, members share 70% of their eligible expenses after they reach their AHP.
 They’ll be able to fully share 100% of expenses after they pay a total of $10,000.
 This option allows for a lower AHP and an earlier start to expense sharing, and reduces monthly payments by 15-20%.

 There are a few caveats to the program, which I’ll highlight below.

 Also, regardless of criteria, MediShare isn’t right for everyone!

 Who Can Use MediShare?

-- No sex outside of traditional Christian marriage
+- Sexual activity outside of traditional Christian marriage

 How Much Does MediShare Cost?

-Medishare is not for everyone, but they may be a great solution for someone who is looking for an alternative to high priced health insurance plans that don’t meet their needs.
+MediShare is not for everyone, but it may be a great solution for Christians looking for an alternative to expensive health insurance plans that don’t meet their needs.

 If you’re curious about MediShare and what they have to offer, I’d encourage you to check out their FAQ page.
 It’s very helpful and answers some very specific questions you may be asking.